-Option III: General Biology with Life Science Secondary Education Licensure
+Concentration IV: Life Science Secondary Education Licensure

-The General Biology with Life Science Secondary Education Licensure option includes forty-eight (48) hours of Biology Core and supporting courses and thirty-six (36) hours of professional secondary education licensure courses.
-Students pursuing this option must maintain at least a 2.70 GPA in their science courses to meet licensure and School of Education requirements.
+The Life Science Secondary Education Licensure Concentration is designed for students seeking certification to teach Life Sciences on the middle school or high school level.
+In addition to the Biology Core, students must complete fourteen (14) hours in the Life Science courses listed below and thirty-seven (37) hours in secondary education through the School of Education.
+Students pursuing this option must maintain a 2.70 GPA within their major to meet licensure and School of Education requirements.